-As expected, the six community financial institutions represented in the 2018 data carried a small fraction of the accounts.
+As expected, the six community financial institutions represented in the 2019 data collection carried a small fraction of the accounts.
 Aside from the community financial institutions being smaller in asset size and having local or regional target markets, several of the institutions only began offering their certified account product in 2018.
 Therefore, the numbers for total number of accounts ever opened, number of accounts currently open, and number of accounts opened during the reporting year vary slightly.
 The metric that surprisingly, and significantly, varied from the large institutions was the percentage of account holders that were new to the financial institution.

 Another notable contrast in the data between the large institutions and the community financial institutions was the patterns in account opening.
 For the community institutions, April was the month with the most accounts opened in 2018, with 401 account openings - as compared to the larger financial institutions, which saw the most openings in December.
-This data finding aligns with the beliefs of several of the reporting institutions as it denotes the end of tax season, and often, outreach by community institutions to open bank accounts to deposit their tax refunds.
-The month for the lowest number of account openings was January, which is plausible due to several of the institutions not offering their certified account products until later in the year.
-The median for account openings was 285 per month, with the average per month being 249 account openings.